jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 past year, several trends stand out to OverWatch threat hunters.
-There was a continued shift from malware use, with malware\-free activity accounting for 71% of all detections indexed by CrowdStrike Threat Graph.
-This is related, in part, to adversaries prolific abuse of valid credentials to facilitate access and persistence in victim environments.
+There was a continued shift from malware use, with malware\-free activity accounting for 71% of all detections indexed by CrowdStrike Threat Graph®.
+This is related, in part, to adversaries’ prolific abuse of valid credentials to facilitate access and persistence in victim environments.
 Another contributing factor is the rate at which new vulnerabilities are being disclosed and the speed with which adversaries are able to operationalize exploits.
 Many organizations are finding themselves behind the 8\-ball, unable to keep up with the pace at which these new threats are emerging.
-Rather than looking for fires, defenders need to learn to smell the smoke to search for patterns of post\- exploitation activity, which is proven effective in detecting early evidence of threats stemming from both known and unknown vulnerabilities.
+Rather than looking for fires, defenders need to learn to smell the smoke — to search for patterns of post\- exploitation activity, which is proven effective in detecting early evidence of threats stemming from both known and unknown vulnerabilities.
-As part of the ongoing effort to understand the behaviors of adversaries, OverWatch has been closely tracking the diversification of ransomware affiliates tradecraft.
+As part of the ongoing effort to understand the behaviors of adversaries, OverWatch has been closely tracking the diversification of ransomware affiliates’ tradecraft.
 In particular, the LockBit RaaS program has attracted a vast array of affiliates.
 This report shares the details of four distinct LockBit intrusions uncovered last year by OverWatch, providing insights into the commonalities and differences in adversary tradecraft that can